sinclairzx81/typebox/readme.md

 ### Unsafe Types

-In some cases, you may need schema definitions that are not provided by TypeBox.
-In these scenarios, it's common to want to define your own schema and static type inference rules.
-The `Type.Unsafe(...)` function provides this functionality, allowing you to specify both schema representation and a static type to infer.
-Consider the following which defines a `number` schema, but will infer as a `string`.
+In some scenarios, you may need specific schemas not provided by TypeBox.
+In these cases, it's common to want to define a custom schema with custom static inference rules.
+The `Type.Unsafe(...)` function provides this functionality.
+This function enables one to specify both schema representation and a static type to infer.
+Consider the following which defines a `number` schema but infers as `string`.

 ```typescript
 const T = Type.Unsafe<string>({ type: 'number' })    // const T = {